aarnphm/aarnphm.github.io/content/dump/writing.md

 > The thing I like about writing is that it’s quite literally _thinking_—a way for me access my own interiority and construct something from it.
 What I write is all mine, it’s a living thing, it’s an extension of me that wanders out into the world.
 It is desire turned inwards instead of outwards, focused instead of displaced.
 It’s a way to access self-knowledge and self-respect.
 (Ava on [how to avoid half-heartedness](https://www.avabear.xyz/p/how-to-avoid-half-heartedness))

-In a sense, its modality on text creates an universal interface for people from vast backgrounds and context to create complex networks of thoughts.
+The modality of text essentially creates a universal interface that allows individuals from diverse backgrounds and contexts to form intricate networks of thoughts.

+> What I am doing right now, writing this essay, is, technically, **a linear walk through the network of my ideas**.
+That is what writing is: turning a net into a line.
+But it is also very concretely what I do, since I have externalized my ideas in [a note-taking system](https://obsidian.md/) where the thoughts are linked with hyperlinks.
+(Henrik Karlsson, [Reader-generated Essay](https://www.lesswrong.com/posts/ZtMsyMP5F7zzP8Gvc/reader-generated-essays))

+At its core, writing endeavours to transmute the chaos of existence into discernible narratives, offering a conduit for shared understanding amidst the inherent disarray of life.
+Such a form of [lossiness in mutation](https://subconscious.substack.com/p/hypertext-montage)

+# paradox.

 You see, I think writing is this pursuit of clarity in the midst of chaos, a striving to impose some semblance of order on the boundless and unpredictable swirl of sensations, feelings, and thoughts that define our existence.
-It’s a way to connect, to say: "This is me, this is the world as I see it, and is it the same for you?"
-It's a cry out into the void, a hope that someone out there hears it and answers back, creating a tiny but vital link of understanding and empathy in the sprawling, tangled web of human existence.
+It morphs into a bridge, spanning the chasm among individuals, carrying it across the echo: "This is me, this is the world as I see it, and is it the same for you?"

+It's a reverberation in the void, fuelled by a yearning that amidst the boundless human tapestry, there exists a soul that perceives the echo, reciprocates the sentiment, and in doing so, forges a minuscule yet profound filament of comprehension and empathy.

+And yet, writing is an acknowledgement of the indelible solitude inherent to human existence.
+It is a quiet concession to the insurmountable walls that encase individuals' inner sanctum.
+The act of writing is both a defiance of and a homage to the impenetrable mystery that shrouds the heart of another.
+Its delicate endeavour to articulate the inarticulable, to unveil the veiled, all the while knowing the quest may never consummate in total understanding.

-And yet, in the same breath, writing is the acknowledgement of the impossibility of total understanding, the acceptance of the intrinsic, ineradicable loneliness of the human condition.
-It's a reaching out despite the knowledge that total connection is impossible, a continual striving against the essential unreachability of others’ inner worlds.
-Such paradox, the agony and the ecstasy of writing, the pull between the desire for connection and the recognition of fundamental solitude.
+In this paradox lies the profound beauty and torment of writing.
+It’s a ceaseless sojourn towards the horizon of connection, propelled by a boundless hope and a quixotic resolve, yet shadowed by the solemn acceptance of inherent disconnection.
+This complex interplay births the agony and the ecstasy of the writing voyage, the ceaseless pull between the allure of communion and the stark reality of intrinsic solitude.

+# as art.

+> We end